 As the hosts and crew prepared to leave at the end of day one, Monday, January 28, 2013, Seth and his dad, Jim Chandlee, placed kerosene heaters throughout the space to dry the new sheetrock overnight.

 Wednesday, January 30, was the final day of filming of Episode 23 of Season 2 for this Arts and Entertainment reality show.
-Aaron was busted scribbling on the new table; Tanya Memme, the show’s host, enjoyed Jim’s coffee; Charlie Fratinni, the show’s construction expert, freely offered to do a commercial spot for Chandlee and Sons; and Kim Nyhous, the show’s producer, gave out ill.
+Aaron was busted scribbling on the new table; Tanya Memme, the show’s host, enjoyed Jim’s coffee; Charlie Fratinni, the show’s construction expert, freely offered to do a commercial spot for Chandlee Construction; and Kim Nyhous, the show’s producer, gave out ill.
 We did not see her again as she did not produce Episode 24 that we were to begin on February 1 – too bad!
-The video Charlie made for Chandlee and Sons is found on this website; first on the Fast-Track page under the COMMERCIAL Tab, then on the MEDIA/NEWS Tab page, and lastly on the PORTFOLIO Tab page.
+The video Charlie made for Chandlee Construction is found on this website; first on the Fast-Track page under the COMMERCIAL Tab, then on the MEDIA/NEWS Tab page, and lastly on the PORTFOLIO Tab page.

 As the appliances were being installed and the home was being staged for its open house, Charlie ran into a serious problem with the installation of the glass and stainless steel range hood.
 The glass portion of the hood was just a bit too wide to fit between the newly installed upper cabinets.
 While the sub contractors were on the phone looking for a glass cutter, Daniel Kucan, the show’s designer, decided they would have to somehow “trim” the cabinets on each side to make it fit.
 Seth came up with the idea of cutting a channel from front to back on both the left and right cabinets.
 This would enable the edge of the glass to be inserted into the channel and gently pushed back against the wall.
 But who was going to make the cuts?